isaacg1/isaacg1.github.io/project-ideas.md

 There are two straightforward lower bounds on mean response time for the M/G/k: kE[S], the mean service duration, and E[T^SRPT-1], response time in an M/G/1/SRPT.
 Empirically, as ρ->1, SRPT-k achieves a mean response time around E[T^SRPT-1] + kE[S].
 Can we prove a lower bound that's asymptotically additively larger than E[T^SRPT-1]?

-**Idea**: Use WINE, with M/G/1 and M/G/infinity work bounds at different sizes.
+**Idea**: Use WINE (see my thesis), with M/G/1 and M/G/infinity work bounds at different sizes.
 Mainly only improves things at lower loads.

 **Idea**: Look at the "Increasing Speed Queue", which starts at speed 1/k at the beginning of a busy period, then 2/k, etc., capping at speed 1 until the end of the busy period.
 Provides a lower bound on work.
 A higher lower bound than the M/G/1.
 Incorporate into the WINE bound.